 Students With Solutions

-This project is designed for educators to engage their students in bullying prevention.
+Engage your students in bullying prevention with this competition.
 Students watch a video followed by a handout review.
 Then they respond to the content in their own creative way through art, writing, graphics, or videos for the chance to win prizes for their school.

 Telling Room Founders Prize